Southern New Hampshire University

 • At minimum, try to use a 12-point font.
 Larger font sizes, such as between 14- to 18-point, will be easier to read.

-Using proper heading structure helps the reader understand and read through the document in an organized way.
+Using proper heading structure helps the reader understand and read through the document organizationally.

-• When using headings in a printed document, use the provided heading styles in the application you are using to create the document.
-H1, H2, H3 up to H6
+• When using headings in a printed document, use the provided heading styles in your application to create the document.
+H1, H2, H3 up to H6.

 • Avoid denoting headings by just making text larger or bold.

-• Using heading styles will also benefit users who need a digital copy of the document.
+• Using heading styles will also benefit users needing a digital document copy.
 Sometimes, people may request digital versions of a printed document, so they can utilize a screen reader to help read the document.
 Screen readers will also announce each heading and its heading level while traversing the email.

-Properly using white space and not crowding text can benefit people with low vision and cognitive disabilities.
+Properly using spacing and alignment, such as white space and not crowding text, can benefit people with low vision and cognitive disabilities.
 White space is the part of a document that separates text, images, tables, etc.

 • Use wide margins and leave space between paragraphs.